How to buy someone out of a house: Steps & Tips

 If you are struggling to find a way to afford the mortgage by yourself, talk to Tembo.
 We're experts at helping home buyers and movers increase how much they can borrow through a range of specialist schemes.

-For both these options, you must prove you can afford the higher loan amount by yourself.
 If you are unable to afford this higher loan amount by yourself, you could consider an Income Boost remortgage.
 This is a way to increase the amount you could borrow by adding a family member or friend’s income onto the mortgage application (and they won’t be on the deeds to the property).

 If you are turned down, you may be eligible for a second charge mortgage, also known as a secured loan.
 These are specialist loans, so ask a mortgage broker for help.

 Alternatively, a family member may want to gift you the money.
 They can use their own savings to give to you in a lump sum, or place them in a special savings account to be used as security by the lender.
 This is called a springboard mortgage, or Family Guarantor mortgage, which normally works by your loved one placing 10% of the property price in a savings account.
 After a certain amount of time, they will get their money back plus interest, as long as you keep up with the mortgage repayments each month.

 Another way for a loved one to help is to release equity from their own home using later life mortgage option.
 For example, a Deposit Boost is a way for a family member to unlock some money from their property using a remortgage.
 This can then be gifted to the person trying to buy their ex-partner out of a house.

 If you don't have any friends or family who can support, don't lose heart.
 There are options out there for those with no family support.
 One option is to use a private equity loan to get a second charge mortgage against the home.
 The lender will provide you with the additional capital you need to afford the home on your own by increasing your down payment, in return for a share of the property.